Secretariat of Intelligence: Operation Cabildo

 Juan José Galeano, the judge in charge of the AMIA Bombing investigation, asked Hugo Anzorreguy to help him advance the investigation by bribing a key witness who refused to testify, Carlos Telledín.
 The Secretariat provided 400 thousand dollars so he would change his testimony, thus forcing progress on a case that had been stuck for two years.

 SIDE explicitly participated in the operation to give the money to Telledín's wife, Ana Boragni in a Lloyds Bank located on Ave.
 Cabildo in Buenos Aires.
 The public importance about this operation is that it explicitly implied SIDE working to orchestrate a cover-up in the AMIA case.

 The operation was described thoroughly by SIDE agents who testified later on, during President Néstor Kirchner's push for new leads on the case.

 Surveillance of foreign embassies

 During the 1960s, SIDE set up constant surveillance on embassies from the Eastern bloc as well as other communist nations in Buenos Aires.

 During the investigation of the AMIA case, then counter-intelligence operations director Horacio Antonio Stiusso, was asked about why SIDE had been tapping the phone lines and setting bugs in the embassies of Iran and Cuba in Buenos Aires.
 Stiusso alleged that those tasks were simply counter-intelligence operations and had no relationship with the AMIA case.
 Nevertheless, in 1998, Argentina fired many Iranian diplomats on the basis of "phone taps" that provided evidence Iran was involved in the AMIA bombing.

 Sofía Fijman incident

-In the late 1990s, an employee of the Secretariat in charge of the National Intelligence School's security was convicted for murder.
+In the late 1990s, an employee of the Secretariat in charge of the National Intelligence School's security was convicted of murder.
 For more information see the School's incidents.